Visva-Bharati to take possession of land from Amartya Sen on May 6

 It cited the absence of such choice and study of survey reports and access to Sen’s ancestral house and said it has been decided that .13 decimals of land are to be recovered.

-Visva-Bharati vice-chancellor Bidyut Chakrabarty has claimed Sen’s father, Ashutosh Sen, a professor at the university, rented only 1.25-acre land on a 99-year lease in 1943 and thus .13 decimal should be returned.
+Visva-Bharati vice-chancellor Bidyut Chakrabarty has claimed Sen’s father, Ashutosh Sen, a professor at the university, rented only a 1.25-acre land on a 99-year lease in 1943 and thus the 13-decimal land should be returned.

 Three letters have been sent to Sen in this regard since January 24.
 The first eviction notice was issued to him on March 17.
 Sen sent his lawyers to the university hearings.
 He returned to the US in February.